 Milwaukee, WI 53203

-Milwaukee’s beloved Brew Crew plays home games at 41,900-seat, retractable-roof Miller Park west of Downtown.
+Milwaukee’s beloved Brew Crew plays home games at the 41,900-seat, retractable-roof American Family Field west of Downtown.
 Competing in Major League Baseball’s National League Central division, the Brewers filled the void when the Milwaukee Braves moved to Atlanta following the 1965 season.
 Over the years, the Brewers have fielded Hall of Famers such as Hammerin’ Hank Aaron, Rollie Fingers, Paul Molitor, Robin Yount, and famous broadcaster Bob Uecker.

 The NBA’s Milwaukee Bucks also call the city home, with home games at the recently-built 17,300-seat Fiserv Forum.
 The Bucks have one league championship and two conference titles in their 50+ year history, with legends such as Kareem Abdul Jabbar, Oscar Robertson and reigning league-MVP Giannis Antetokounmpo donning the green and cream over the years.
 Fiserv is also home to the popular Marquette Golden Eagle basketball team, competing in the NCAA’s hallowed Big East conference.

 In Washington Park on the city’s west side, the Milwaukee County Zoo spans more than 200 acres and is home to more than 3,300 animals across nearly 400 species.
 With habitats ranging from the ice shelves of Antarctica, to African jungles and everything in between, the Zoo has been transporting visitors across the globe since its founding in 1892.
 In addition to their extensive permanent collection, the Zoo also welcomes an array of rotating, traveling exhibits throughout the year.